-AITSL's role in undertaking the TPA grant program is to:
+AITSL's role in undertaking the TPA grant program was to:

-The TPAs developed through the grant program will be assessed against Program Standard 1.2 by the TPA National Expert Panel (see section below for further information).
-The final decision as to whether an ITE program meets the requirements of Program Standard 1.2 rests with the accreditation panel and the relevant Teacher Regulatory Authority.
+The TPAs developed through the grant program will be assessed against Program Standard 1.2 by the TPA national expert advisory group (see section below for further information).
+The final decision as to whether an ITE program meets the requirements of Program Standard 1.2 rests with the accreditation panel and the relevant teacher regulatory authority.

 Ensuring that high quality TPAs are developed, implemented and made available for ITE in Australia is important.
-AITSL will be offering continued support in a number of ways including:
+AITSL will offer continued support in a number of ways, including:

 All ITE providers must ensure that their programs meet the requirements of Program Standard 1.2.

-It is the role of the Teacher Regulatory Authorities’ (TRAs) accreditation panels to assess evidence against Program Standard 1.2.
-It is anticipated that TRAs will utilise the TPA National Expert Panel (see section below for further information) to seek advice on whether appropriate and sufficient evidence is provided against Program Standard 1.2.
+It is the role of the teacher regulatory authorities’ (TRAs) accreditation panels to assess evidence against Program Standard 1.2.
+It is anticipated that TRAs will utilise the TPA national expert advisory group (see section below for further information) to seek advice on whether appropriate and sufficient evidence is provided against Program Standard 1.2.

 AITSL is responsible for providing guidance on the requirements of Program Standard 1.2 and training accreditation panellists.

-ITE providers participating in the TPA grant program should note this does not guarantee that Program Standard 1.2 is automatically passed during an accreditation process.
+ITE providers participating in the TPA grant program should note this does not guarantee that Program Standard 1.2 will be automatically met during an accreditation process.

-All TPAs will be considered as part of a full accreditation application in the context of the program in which they are used, and the processes to support implementation, which may raise other areas of concern not addressed through the assessment by the TPA National Expert Panel.
+All TPAs will be considered as part of a full accreditation application in the context of the program in which they will be implemented, and the processes to support implementation, which may raise other areas of concern not addressed through the assessment by the TPA national expert advisory group.

 See the FAQs for further detail.